saihariG/AI-Image-Inversa/README.md

 This is an end-to-end implementation of image search engine.
 The image search engines allow us to retrive similar images based on the query one

-NOTE : This project is built based on this [course](https://www.udemy.com/course/practical-deep-learning-image-search-engine)

 ### Demo

 ![Image Inversa Demo](https://user-images.githubusercontent.com/52252342/125833288-f2c9b93c-a815-4dda-9a16-8838ddb1c9a8.gif)